the-james-burton/sshw/README.md

 However, if this server is also hosting JEE webapps, then it is very difficult (and could be impossible) to get an interactive SSH session to such a server from a corporate environment.
 This is where SSHW steps in.
 It is designed to offer interactive SSH sessions from a JEE container alongside any other webapps that may be deployed on the server.

+The alternative is to use a web SSH client, but do you trust them with your root passwords?

 ## How do I install it?

 Simply take the latest WAR file from the releases page and deploy it to your Tomcat instance on your server.
 It may also work with other JEE containers, however I have only performed testing with Tomcat v7 and v8.